floodfx/liveviewjs/packages/deno/README.md

 `cd packages/deno`

 Then run the following command:
-`deno run --allow-net --allow-read --allow-write --allow-env --import-map=import_map.json src/example/index.ts`
+`deno run --allow-run --allow-read --allow-env  src/example/autorun.ts`

 ## To Run on Deno Deploy
 Run the following: